Nercury/mars-wrong-results/README.md

 ## Transaction

 Looks like issue is way more likely to occur if there is a transaction attached to the connection.
-In original project the issue was observed even if there was no transaction attached to command (but it was more rare).
+In the original project the issue was observed even if there was no transaction attached to the command.

 However, I failed to reproduce this issue with a simple `select @Id as Id` without a transaction.
 Therefore the code in this project executes the